 - (a) Community Values.
 The Student Code of Conduct is designed to promote responsible behavior for all students consistent with the values and welfare of the Florida Polytechnic University ("University") community.
 It exists to define the behavioral rights and responsibilities of University students and student organizations.
 The Student Code of Conduct fosters and enhances the academic mission of the University as well as protects the rights of all University students, faculty, and staff. - (b) Applicability.
-The Student Code of Conduct applies to the conduct of any student or student organization that occurs: on University property; at University or student-sponsored activities; and at locations where a University course or program is being conducted, including foreign locations such as study abroad and exchange programs.
-It also applies to off-campus conduct and online conduct that adversely affects the University community and/or the pursuit of its objectives. - (c) Related Regulations and Policies. - (i) Academic Integrity.
-Misconduct relating to academic dishonesty, which includes enabling dishonesty or actively potentially benefitting from dishonesty, in the classroom or academic setting is addressed through University Regulation FPU-5.005.
-Misconduct that is not related to academic dishonesty and that occurs in the classroom or other academic setting is addressed through this Regulation. - (ii) Title IX.
-Sexual Misconduct that falls within the jurisdiction of Title IX is addressed through this Regulation and supplemented by University Policy FPU-1.005P Sexual Misconduct.
-In the event of a conflict, University Policy FPU-1.005P Sexual Misconduct controls.
+The Student Code of Conduct applies to the conduct of any student or student organization that occurs: on University property; at University or studentsponsored activities; and at locations where a University course or program is being conducted, including foreign locations such as study abroad and exchange programs.
+It also applies to off-campus conduct and online conduct that adversely affects the University community and/or the pursuit of its objectives.